OSGeo/gdal/doc/source/development/rfc/rfc109_gdal_cpp_api.rst

 Documentation
 -------------

-Pages under https://gdal.org/en/latest/api/index.html#raster-api and https://gdal.org/en/latest/api/index.html#multi-dimensional-array-api will be modified to mention the new finer grain headers.
+Documentation under https://gdal.org/en/latest/api will be modified to mention the new finer grain headers and entry points.

 https://gdal.org/en/latest/tutorials/raster_api_tut.html will be modified to mention the possibility of using the new headers.